Adopt the Planet campaign from NASA Earth

 In the News

-Earth Day, the day set aside each year to celebrate our planet and bring attention to the natural world, is on April 22, 2017.
-More than one billion people are expected to participate in Earth Day events around the globe that will draw attention to what we know about Earth, how it is changing and how we can be kind to our home planet.
+Earth Day, the day set aside each year to celebrate our planet and bring attention to the natural world, is celebrated each year on April 22.
+On Earth Day, people around the globe participate in events that draw attention to what we know about Earth, how it is changing, and how we can be kind to our home planet.

 One of the ways that NASA participates – not just on Earth Day, but also year-round – is by collecting and analyzing science data from sensors on Earth and satellites.
 These data allow us to monitor the health of our planet and better understand how and why it is changing.